Getlabs Webhooks

 - AppointmentRequestedReminderNotification

-NOTE: Please ensure that you have informed us to disable default notifications before you start listening and taking
+NOTE: Please ensure that you have informed us to disable default notifications

-action on these events.
-If not, patients will still receive notifications from us.
+will still receive notifications from us.

 Appointment Request Status Events

-Appointment Request Status Events are specific to status updates on the appointment request.
+Appointment Request Status Events are specific to status updates on the

 appointment-request.cancelled